alexliudata/spotify-analytics-project/README.md

 ## About Sakkaris

 This project is based on real streaming and campaign data from my band, **Sakkaris**.
-All analysis and insights are tailored to our actual Spotify for Artists data.
+We're an indie rock/shoegaze band based in Los Angeles, CA. All analysis and insights are tailored to our actual Spotify for Artists data.

 ---